-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the since;
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, de Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since;

-Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended b. the programme: the Master's degree programme as denoted in Article 7.3a paragraph 1, subparagraph b of the Act;
+b. the programme: the Master's degree programme as denoted in Article 7.3a paragraph 1, subparagraph b of the Act;